102107806-JH/Intro-to-AI-Assignment-2B/README.md

 ### 3. Run the LSTM Individual Model Training (Optional)
 ````
+# The LSTM Model has already been trained and the model has been saved, but this can re-train the model if needed.
 # Train the LSTM Model for each SCATS site
 python train_individual_models.py
 ````